kiran-brahma/KSPL-Resources/src/pages/docs/Employee.md

 ---
-title: Employee and Workder Definition
+title: Employee and Worker Definition
 description: Understand the exact legal definition of an employee and a Workder
 layout: ../../layouts/MainLayout.astro
 ---